lukpwh330/PYRandomSentenseGenerator/README.md

 * Simplicity

 ## The `Mchain` Class
-`MChain` is the markov chain object n this module and should be used.
+`MChain` is the markov chain object used to generate the markov chain object.
 The `MChain` class has an optional argument called `DEPTH`.
 This controls how much the markov chain "looks back".
 Higher values for the `DEPTH` argument means less broken english but more overfitting.
 The `MChain` class has two methods: `init` and `predict`.

 ``` python
 import pyarkovchain as pc